enthusiastick/unkindness/README.md

 Character | Text
 --- | ---
 Hawk | Each night*, choose a player: they die.
-When you learn that you die, publicly choose a player: if they are the Raven, your team wins. [+the Raven]
+When you learn that you die, publicly choose a player: if they are the Raven, your team wins instead. [+the Raven]
 Kestrel | Each night*, choose a player: they die.
 Once per game, choose an additional player: they become evil.
 Owl | Each night*, choose a player: they die.
 If an evil character died today, choose an additional player: you learn their character.
 Vulture | Each night*, if no-one died today, choose a player: they die.
 Otherwise, choose a player: they are poisoned until dusk tomorrow.